 Cast Iron Flank Steak is the perfect weeknight steak dinner.
 Economical, lean and high in protein, flavorful and cooks in under 10 minutes.

-High quality beef is a part of our weekly meal plan because of the nutrition it provides.
+High-quality beef is a normal of our weekly meal plan because of the nutrition it provides.
 But this Cast Iron Flank Steak makes it into the dinner rotation often because it is lean, healthy and all my kids will eat it without complaining.
-It doesn’t hurt that it cooks for under 10 minutes.
+The steak marinade is super easy and it doesn’t hurt that it cooks for under 10 minutes.
 You know dinner is quick when the main entrée is on the table and you are still waiting on the green beans to finish cooking.

-NOTE: If you can’t find flank steak, skirt steak makes a great alternative.
+If you can’t find flank steak, skirt steak makes a great alternative.
 Use the same cooking method and marinade but make sure you remove the thin membrane on the back side of the skirt steak.
 Many butchers leave it for you to deal with so double check!
 If you leave it on, your steak will be significantly tougher.
-Also cut skirt steak thinly against the grain.
+Also, cut skirt steak thinly against the grain.
 That means cut the steak at an angle on the long side, not the short side.
 It seems weird, I know.
-But you will end up with big beefy flavor that is tender enough to eat rather than chew indefinitely.
-Also note that flank steak and skirt steak are not the same thing but grocery stores often confuse them and label them interchangeably.
+But you will end up with a big beefy flavor that is tender enough to eat rather than chew indefinitely.
+Also, note that flank steak and skirt steak are not the same things but grocery stores often confuse them and label them interchangeably.

 Looking for more great beef recipes?
 This Coriander Crusted Steak Salad is also perfect for weeknight meals and is so delicious!